WebAssembly/component-model/design/mvp/Explainer.md

 `MAX_LIST_BYTE_LENGTH`).
 Implementations enforce this at component validation time as a static error.
 Implementations may validate incrementally (e.g., when checking each type-index definition, with memoization) as long as every resolved node satisfies the invariant.
+Reference validation applies `despecialize` at each recursively visited node (the same pattern as `contains()`), so nested specialized types such as `map` inside `option` or `record` are checked after expansion.

 Validation must use overflow-safe size computation: arithmetic is over mathematical (non-wrapping) integers, and implementations must not compute